 Issues with indoor air quality resulting in staff sickness can have a huge impact on morale and productivity which in turn leads to a drop in profits.
 The term often used to describe this scenario is "Sick Building Syndrome" when occupants complain of symptoms associated with acute discomfort such as headaches.

 When we carry out indoor air quality monitoring, we also look at the fabric of the building and the equipment used within it to ascertain possible causes of ill health as poor ventilation, mold, and even outdated display screen equipment can contribute to occupants symptoms.
 A review of cleaning regimes and the products used is also undertaken to assess if any of these maybe contributing to the environment.
 Typical contaminants that we sample for include, Carbon Monoxide, Volatile Organic Compounds, Formaldehyde, Ozone, Benzene, and vehicle exhaust emissions.

-By having air quality monitoring done the source or sources causing the acute symptoms can be identified and remedial action taken to improve the air quality returning the environment to a suitable and pleasant place to work, increasing morale and productivity.
+By having air quality testing/monitoring done, the source or sources causing the acute symptoms can be identified and remedial action taken to improve the air quality returning the environment to a suitable and pleasant place to work, increasing morale and productivity.

-Following any air quality monitoring, we will provide you with a detailed, easy to understand report that clearly explains the findings along with recommendations to improve the quality of the air.
+Following any workplace air quality monitoring, we will provide you with a detailed, easy-to-understand report that clearly explains the findings along with recommendations to improve the quality of the air.